Esri/gis-tools-for-hadoop/applications/README.md

-## Tools
+## Applications

-All custom tools will be placed under this directory in the repository.
+All custom applications will be placed under this directory in the repository.